Home Blog Data Storage In Healthcare

 Forbes council member Nick Culbertson states that the volume of data generated by the healthcare industry skyrockets.
 According to the estimate, medical information will take up roughly a third part of all the data generated by 2025.

-The three options available for data storage in healthcare are on-premises, cloud, or hybrid.
-In the post, you will learn more about data storage and retrieval in healthcare, how to choose the best option, and discover the most widespread benefits of using data storage solutions.
+The three healthcare data storage methods are on-premises, cloud, or hybrid.
+In the post, you will learn more about data warehousing in healthcare, how to choose the best option, and discover the most widespread benefits of using HIPAA-compliant data storage solutons.

 Medical data is a type of information obtained by a hospital, medical center, or other types of healthcare organizations from a patient.
 It may imply information about a patient’s health condition, discovered diseases, prescribed medication, lab and test results, etc.